-Not to imply that medical and dental school applications are identical–they obviously are not.
-But they tend to be similar enough that good advice for a medical program is probably applicable to dental school as well, and vice versa.
+Not to imply that applications for all health professions are identical–they obviously are not.
+But they tend to be similar enough that, for example, good advice for a medical program is probably applicable to dental school as well, and vice versa.
 In fact, as stated in the CSULB HPAO FAQ below, much of the advice regarding medical school “can be generalized to most health professions.”

 Dan Scheirer: Writing the Primary Essay for Medical School

-Sample Dental School Essays with comments by Dan Scheirer:
+Sample Medical & Dental School Essays with comments by Dan Scheirer:

 Ilana Kowarski: 2 Med School Essays That Admissions Officers Loved